 At one time the monthly consumption of glycerin was used as a measurement of the condition of general business!

 Currently, glycerin is used in foods, as a humectant, a solvent, and a sweetener.
 It can be used as a sugar substitute (slightly more calories and slightly less sweet than sugar).
 Among other things, glycerin is used to keep frosting from getting too hard, as a thickener in liqueurs, and as a sweetener in baked goods.

 In prescription and over-the-counter drugs, glycerin is used for a wide variety of purposes.
 It is found in some prescription wound and burn treatment materials.
 It is used in laboratories and in medical research.
 In cosmetics it is generally used to increase smoothness or lubrication, and as a humectant.

 Other modern uses of glycerin include electronic cigarette (vape) liquids, botanical tinctures, filming underwater scenes, creating “smoke” effects in films, and much more.

-And, of course, in cosmetics glycerin is used as a humectant, moisturizer and to improve the “feel” of cosmetic products.
+And, of course, in cosmetics glycerin is used as a humectant, a moisturizer, and to improve the “feel” of cosmetic products.

 It is a very versatile substance!